A survey of interlayer interaction models for graphene and other 2D materials: Tangential contact models

 Here, the static friction force corresponds to the net resisting force arising from the periodic interaction potential, and is expressed as

 The upper bound for the static friction $F_{\text{s}}$ is $F_{\text{s}}^{\text{max}}=2\pi b N/\lambda $.
 The kinetic friction $F_\mrk$ is the averaged force, i.e.

 The ground state obtained from Eq.~\eqref{ground state FK} is commensurate, as the ratio $a/\lambda$ is rational.
 The ground state is incommensurate if the ratio is irrational.
 In the commensurate case, the minimum energy configuration will correspond to a topological soliton (kink) formation upon relaxation.
 These kinks govern tribological processes in the FK model as chains locally extend and compress to achieve the minimum energy configuration.
 Kinks are generated at one end of the chain during the finite extension at the pulling end and then propagate to the free end.
 Each full kink propagation results in a shift of the whole chain by lattice constant $a$.
-At a critical chain stiffness $k$ = $k_\mrc$, the ground state of the system undergoes a transition between the states \enquote{mobile} and \enquote{pinned}, known as Aubry transition \citep{peyrard1983critical}.
+At a critical chain stiffness $k$ = $k_\mrc$ \footnote{This stiffness, together with $k_{\text{cr}}$ in Eq.~\eqref{critical stiffness adhesion} and $k$ in Eq.~\eqref{PT parameter 1D} can be understood within a unified physical framework: In all these cases, the total potential energy comprises an internal contribution that favors smooth deformation, and an interfacial contribution that promotes localization in the minima of a corrugated energy landscape.
+When the internal energy penalty for deformation is small compared to the energy barriers imposed by the interaction potential, multiple metastable states exist (see Fig.~\ref{stick slip and lateral force and different eta }a), leading to discontinuous transitions between configurations.
+Conversely, when the internal energy dominates, metastable states do not exist, and the system evolves in a continuous manner.
+Thus, these critical parameters mark the transition between regimes where energy minimization leads to either continuous evolution or discontinuous jumps between metastable states. }, the ground state of the system undergoes a transition between the states \enquote{mobile} and \enquote{pinned}, known as Aubry transition \citep{peyrard1983critical}.
 The value of $k_\mrc$ is obtained in a manner similar to Eqs.~\eqref{critical stiffness adhesion} and \eqref{PT parameter 1D}.
 It has been highlighted in \citet{braun2004frenkel} that the critical stiffness value $k_\mrc$ is minimum for the case when the lattice constant ratio is ($\lambda/a=(1+\sqrt{5}/2$), i.e. the irrational golden mean.
 This means that for the case of $k \ge k_\mrc$, the hull function is analytic, and the phase $\phi$ is arbitrary.
 The ground state is, therefore, translationally invariant for any $x_N$, and kinks are mobile, resulting in a zero depinning force.
 Thus, any infinitesimal small force leads to sliding \citep{aubry1978}. \citet{hirano1990atomistic} termed this phenomenon superlubricity, as it corresponds to extremely low friction coefficients.
 On the other hand, for the case $k$ $\le$ $k_\mrc$, the hull function is non-analytic for incommensurate contact and develops a dense set of jumps.
 The phase is no longer arbitrary; therefore, a finite force is needed to de-pin this state. \\\citet{benassi2015breakdown} examined the robustness of superlubricity in edge-driven systems using a FK model.
 Their study highlights that beyond a critical system size, elastic deformations in the solid induce commensurate dislocations at the interface, leading to a transition from superlubric to high-friction behavior.
 The critical length at which this transition occurs was derived analytically and confirmed through simulations.
 Continuum interaction models developed by \citet{popov2011commensurate, espanol2017discrete} and \citet{Xue2022} exhibit conceptual similarities to the FK model.
 The FK model has been extended to two dimensions by \citet{gornostyrev1999fluctuation}, enabling the study of more complex interfacial phenomena in crystalline systems.